depeperwinkel

 - 100% dried flower buds of the Sygyzium aromaticum

-- wild picking - manually picked
+- wild picking - hand picked

 Assortment